 Special rules governing public hearing requirements for adoption or amendment of zoning ordinances and maps are found in 30-A M.R.S.A. § 4352.
 See Appendix 6 for a Legal Note discussing these rules.
-For two cases involving consent decrees and whether they effectively constituted illegal ordinance amendments, see Pike Industries, Inc. v.
-City of Westbrook, 2012 ME 78, 45 A.3d 707, and Pike Industries, Inc. v.
-City of Westbrook, 2014 ME 85, 96 A.3d 73.

 Amendments

 The rules governing ordinance enactment normally will govern amendments to an ordinance.
 Some ordinances also will contain their own special requirements for adopting amendments.
 An example of an ordinance amendment format is included in Appendix 6.